Fraser MacAllister

 Fraser MacAllister was a Scottish rugby union player, referee, and president of the Scottish Rugby Union.
 He played for Shawlands FP and Clarkston.

 Rugby union career

 Amateur career

-Fraser MacAllister played for two seasons at Shawlands Academy in Glasgow, Scotland, from 1923 to 1925.
-He was the team's captain.
+From 1923 to 1925, Fraser MacAllister played for two seasons as team captain at Shawlands Academy in Glasgow, Scotland.
 He also played for Shawlands FP and Clarkston.
 In 1932, he retired from professional rugby due to an injury.

 Referee career

 From 1933 to 1953, he worked as a referee in Glasgow.

 Administrative career

-MacAllister served as the club secretary of Shawlands FP from 1930 to 1932 and joined the committee of Glasgow District in 1935.
-He became Vice-President of the Scottish Rugby Union (SRU) in 1980.
+Between 1930 and 1932, MacAllister served as the club secretary of Shawlands FP, and in 1935, he joined the committee of Glasgow District.
+He became vice president of the Scottish Rugby Union (SRU) in 1980.

 In 1981, MacAllister became the 95th President of the Scottish Rugby Union, serving from 1981 to 1982, during which he launched the construction of the East Stand of Murrayfield Stadium for its re-development.